This guide describes how to deploy Felgo apps & games to Android mobile devices.

 Congratulations, you successfully set up the Android SDK on your computer!
 Continue with the next section to learn how to deploy your app or game to your device.

 For further information please also have a look at:

-After you tested your game on real device(s), you can continue and publish your game in the app stores.
+After you tested your app or game on real device(s), you can continue and publish your game in the app stores.
 See Publishing Felgo Games & Apps how to do this.